-But if you can’t get to the information you need, when and how you need it, it’s not going to help you drive maximum sales, efficiencies, and profitability in your dealership.
-When you consider the implications of this across multiple locations with multiple systems, the problem seems almost insurmountable without hours/days/weeks spent compiling all this data into useful reports.
+If you can’t get to the information you need, when and how you need it, it’s not going to help you drive maximum sales, efficiencies, and profitability in your dealership.
+When you consider the implications of this across multiple locations with multiple systems, the problem seems almost insurmountable without hours/days/weeks spent compiling this data into useful reports.

 So you’re hearing about automated dealership data management and think this may be the solution to a big chunk of your problems.
-And just so you know, I’m a huge proponent of using smart systems to get a handle on all this information, especially when it gives me an out-of-the-box reporting solution that will help me spend my time managing intelligently, rather than creating spreadsheets and seeking out and inserting the data I need to put into them.
+And just so you know, I’m a huge advocate for using smart systems to get a handle on all the information, especially when it gives me an out-of-the-box reporting solution that will help me spend my time managing intelligently, rather than creating spreadsheets and seeking out and inserting the data I need.
 But how do you know if you’re ready to take that leap?
 Here are a few thought-starters to help you determine if you’re ready … and to consider the risks if you aren't.

 Does your data give you complete transparency to your operation?